superfaceai/docs/docs/guides/api-keys.md

 ## Configuring the provider in your application code

 Pass provider credentials in you application code as `security` option in `getProvider` or `perform` function.
-In following examples, we will configure API token of `sendgrid` provider for the [send-email](https://superface.ai/communication/send-email) capability.
+In following examples, we will configure API token of `sendgrid` provider for the [send-email](https://superface.ai/communication/send-email) profile.

 :::note